 Monday morning, we drove to Kirtland, Ohio to tour the sites where the saints used to live.
 Kelli and I at the Newell K. Whitney store in Kirtland, Ohio!
 I took church history classes from Susan E. Black at BYU and loved them!
 I had seen pictures of the store and it was a joy to actually be at the place once heard of.

+The story is, these lanterns each had a different design specific to each family.
+The purpose serving, if a carriage came through town at dark, one would be able to know who they were by the design on the lantern given off by the candle inside.
+These lanterns hung for display inside the N.K.
+Whitney store.
 On our tour, the missionary told us this was an original table once used by Joseph Smith Jr. while he lived above the store.
 I looked at it and was just amazed that they still have it.
 What a blessing for us to have a little taste of Joseph with us, to remember the sacrifices he made for the fulfillment of the gospel.

 Original floorboards, and yes...they looked old!